janssenhenning/python-fleur-xml-design/source/index.md

   should also be preferred in the new implementation
 - Users should not be required to know the complete `XPath` to be able to retrieve information, but ideally and if possible only the name of the last node in the path.
-  The complete Path would already special knowledge and new functionality should be much closer to the way `set_inpchanges` works
+  The complete Path would be special knowledge and new functionality should be much closer to the way `set_inpchanges` works
 - Maintenance for including changes in the XML file structure with new Fleur releases should be minimal